10 reasons why you should travel to Poland right now

 The capital of Poland is located in the Vistula river basin.
-Situated on one side of the city area is called Prague, and on the other side - Old Town.
-The main differences between Warsaw are its restlessness and haste.
+One side of the city area is called Praga, and on the other side - Old Town.
 Life here beats the key both day and night.
 Warsaw is a typical European capital, judging by its architectural relics.
 The combination of antiquity and modernity fills the city with this spirit of youth and a certain amount of experience and wisdom.
 And what's more, residents respect and observe traditions, but always keep up with the times.

 Warsaw has been officially declared the capital of Poland since 1596.
 During World War II, much of the city was utterly destroyed.
-The restoration took a lot of time and effort, but it was worth it - the centre of Warsaw is included in the UNESCO World Heritage list.
+The restoration took a lot of time and effort, but it was worth it - the historic Centre of Warsaw is included in the UNESCO World Heritage List.

 The capital of Poland is also considered a major cultural centre of the country.
-Various festivals and meetings are held here, such as Chopin International Piano Competition, Mozart Festival, International Theater Meetings, Ancient Music Festival.
+Various festivals and meetings are held here, such as International Chopin Piano Competition, Mozart Festival, Warsaw Theatre Meetings, Warsaw Autumn.

 Cities of Poland do not cease to be fascinated by their unique atmosphere.
 And Krakow Poland is no exception.
 It is considered one of the most beautiful cities in Europe.
-Therefore, it is not surprising that it was visited by royalty from other countries, famous artists, artists and scientists.
-Over 200 historical architectural monuments, included in the list of protected objects, have survived here.
+Therefore, it is not surprising that it was visited by royals from other countries, famous painters, artists and scientists.
+More than 200 historical architectural monuments, included in the list of protected objects, have been preserved here.

-You can see the city in the palm of your hand and capture this mesmerizing view from the observation deck, located on Kostyushki mound.
+You can see the city in the palm of your hand and capture this mesmerizing view from the observation deck located on Kosciuszko Mound.
 If you decide to get there on foot, stock up on drinking water - climbing will take about an hour.
-You can make your way through the Volsky Forest by visiting the zoo and Kamedulov Monastery on the way.
+You can make your way through the Las Wolski by looking at the zoo and the Camaldolese Monastery in Bielany on the way.

 In the city, be sure to take a walk on Market Square.
 It's easy to find - any road in Krakow will take you to it.
 The square has stone palaces and ancient houses with numerous cafes, restaurants, exhibitions, theatres and galleries.

 If you plan to travel to Poland, the sights (at least mandatory) are in Krakow Poland.
-Church of the Virgin Mary, Royal Castle, Wawel Hill, Cathedral - this is only a small part of what is worth seeing.
+St. Mary's Basilica, the Royal Castle, Wawel Hill, Wawel Cathedral - this is only a small part of what is worth seeing.

 Yes, this is also one of the reasons to travel to Poland.
 The national cuisine of this country is popularly called "warming the soul".
-If you understand, it is so.
-Cabbage, mushrooms, meat, and fish are the main components of Polish dishes, which make them nourishing, nutritious, and refreshing.
+Cabbage, mushrooms, meat, and fish are the main components of Polish dishes, which make them nourishing and nutritious.

-Poland can be rightfully considered the country of soups.
-Each meal here starts with serving the first dish.
+Poland can be rightfully considered the "country of soups".
+Each meal here begins with a first course.
 And there are a significant number of them in the country.
-The most famous of them are goose-blood soup "niello", refrigerator, "krupnik" and "Shrek" (soup made of rye flour, smoked meats and spices).
+The most famous of them are duck blood soup Czernina, Krupnik and Zurek.

-The two dishes of Polish cuisine are no less tasty and famous.
-Bigus, dumplings, stuffed cabbage and Polish sausages - is it possible to refuse these masterpieces of culinary art?
+Second-courses of Polish cuisine is no less tasty and famous.
+Bigos, Pierogi, Cabbage roll and Kielbasa - is it possible to refuse these masterpieces of culinary art?

 And what is for dessert?
 Polish desserts are mainly cookies and pies stuffed with jam or cottage cheese.
-The most popular are "mazurek" pie and a Polish grandmother.
+The most popular are Mazurek and a Polish Babka.

 Given its location, Poland is characterized by the specific nature of both mountainous areas and plains.
-Pure rivers and lakes, dense, sometimes impassable forests and ancient castles and fortresses hiding on this picturesque background create the impression of the Knights' era.
+Pure rivers and lakes, impassable forests and ancient castles and fortresses hiding on this picturesque background create the impression of the period of Knights.
 There are wild places on the territory of the country, which have been preserved in their original form.
-The main tourist natural objects, the uniqueness of which must be seen, are:
+The main natural tourist objects, the uniqueness of which must be seen, are: